gratipay/inside.gratipay.com/www/appendices/security-program.md

 ### Out of Scope

-Any services hosted by 3rd party providers and services are excluded from scope.

-In the interest of the safety of our users, staff, the Internet at large and you as a security researcher, the following test types are excluded from scope:
+In the interest of the safety of our users, staff, the Internet at large and you as a security researcher, the following test types and issues are excluded from scope:

 * Findings from physical testing such as office access (e.g. open doors, tailgating)
 * Findings derived primarily from social engineering (e.g. phishing, vishing)
 * Findings from applications or systems not listed in the ‘Scope’ section
 * UI and UX bugs and spelling mistakes
 * Network level Denial of Service (DoS/DDoS) vulnerabilities
 * Low severity issues that can be detected with tools such as [Hardenize](https://www.hardenize.com/) and [SecurityHeaders.io](https://securityheaders.io/).
+* Vulnerability reports with video only PoCs
+* Reports that state that software is out of date/vulnerable without a proof of concept.
+* Host header issues without an accompanying proof-of-concept demonstrating vulnerability.
+* XSS issues that affect only outdated browsers.
+* Stack traces that disclose information.
+We are open source so most of this information is already out there.
+* Highly speculative reports about theoretical damage.
+Be concrete.
+* Vulnerabilities as reported by automated tools without additional analysis as to how they're an issue.
+* Reports from automated web vulnerability scanners (Acunetix, Vega, etc.) that have not been validated.
+* Content injection issues.
+* Cross-site Request Forgery (CSRF) with minimal security implications (Logout CSRF, etc.)
+* Missing cookie flags on non-security-sensitive cookies.
+* Banner grabbing issues (figuring out what web server we use, etc.).
+* Open ports without an accompanying proof-of-concept demonstrating vulnerability.
+* Recently disclosed 0day vulnerabilities.
+We need time to patch our systems just like everyone else - please give us 30 days before reporting these types of issues.
+* Issues in third-party services should be reported to the respective team.
+Please take a look at the "Third-party Services" section for more information.

 Things we do not want to receive: